flynn/flynn/README.md

 ## Using Slug Builder

 First, you need Docker.
-You can either pull the image from the public index:
+Then you can either pull the image from the public index:

 	$ docker pull flynn/slugbuilder